 Gold, Dust

-The Gold Rush wanes by the time
+The Gold Rush wanes

-two brothers reach northern California.
+reach northern California.

 shiny stuff glittering in foothill streams